-You must arrange for a responsible person to escort you to your procedure and stay at our facility for the duration of your procedure.
+You must arrange for a responsible person to escort you to your procedure.
+Your responsible person will not be allowed to stay in the facility and will be notified when to join you in the recovery room.
 A taxi ride is not an option unless you are accompanied by a responsible person.
-If you fail to arrange transportation with a responsible person that can stay for the duration of your procedure, your procedure will be cancelled and rescheduled.
+If you fail to arrange transportation with a responsible person, your procedure will be canceled and rescheduled.